rurbin3/ZKit-Framework/README.md

 If any issue found please open an issue to solve it

+# Contact Author
+You can contact me with zkit's official email : zkit-framework@protonmail.com Or contact me from my personal email : 000Zer000@protonmail.com

 # Donating

 Do you like ZKit ?
 Do you often use it ?
 ZKit-Framework is a solo work .
 Make a donate and be in the list of **Our HEROS** in readme _show your love to hack with supporting it._